Iftimie/P2P-RPC/README.md

 clientworker_app.run(host='0.0.0.0')

 ```
 As with the client.py we need to create a file with a list of addresses for network discovery.
-The clientorker will search for work, pull the input arguments, execute the function then push the output items.
+The clientworker will search for work, pull the input arguments, execute the function then push the output items.
 It will run these steps in an infinite loop.

 network_discovery_clientworker.txt
 ```
 localhost:5001
 ```

+In total there are 6 files to declare when running all 3 nodes on the same machine.
+Not great, not terrible.

 ### Explaining some of the concepts